Tag: Stephen King

 Insomnia by Stephen King – Book Review

-I like Stephen King quite a lot and read most of his novels, but his tendency to overwrite sometimes annoys the hell out of me.
-This book stands at over 700 pages, and I wondered if this was going to be yet another novel of his which would have been so much better if it didn’t noodle around describing pointless details and dragging out the scenes.
-Insomnia takes its sweet time to set things up and yes some scenes and dialogues do ramble on.
+Insomnia takes its sweet time to set things up and it tends to ramble on.
 But whether it’s because I was in a right mindset or simply enjoyed the setting and the characters, I didn’t mind the slow pace and ended up really liking the book.

 books I’ve read lately